-Group-wide standards ensure successful risk management
+Group-wide standards ensure successful risk management Report on Risks and Opportunities

-Decentralized risk management in the divisions Responsibility for risk identification and assessment, adequate handling of uncertainties and the implementation of effective risk mitigation measures is locally assigned to the respective divisions or subsidiaries where risks occur.
+Decentralized risk management in the divisions

+Responsibility for risk identification and assessment, adequate handling of uncertainties and the implementation of effective risk mitigation measures is locally assigned to the respective divisions or subsidiaries where risks occur.
 To this end, a risk expert and a risk owner are defined in each case.